 Under the names Kathy Lynn Emerson and

-novels in which real Tudor women make an appearance.
-In the Secrets of the
+numerous novels in which real Tudor women make an appearance.
+In the Secrets of

 each novel.
 In the mysteries and historical romances written as Kathy Lynn